-The fact that we are unable to state with certainty whether the σ at $m{\pi} \sim 283$ MeV is a virtual bound-state or a subthreshold resonance reflects the same problem that was previously reported for the σ at $m{\pi} \sim 239$ MeV in Ref.
+The fact that we are unable to state with certainty whether the σ at $m{\pi} \sim 283$ MeV is a virtual bound state or a subthreshold resonance reflects the same problem that was previously reported for the σ at $m{\pi} \sim 239$ MeV in Ref.
 [53], where equally good amplitude descriptions of the finite-volume spectrum have poles in locations scattered across the complex plane.
+Given the degree of systematic uncertainty associated with the choice of parametrization observed, it would not be appropriate to attempt to extrapolate the current data at unphysical pion masses to the physical pion mass.

-The inability of even large numbers of high-precision lattice QCD energy levels to uniquely pin down the σ pole location, and also to determine the location of Adler zeroes in the I=0 and I=2 S-wave amplitudes, are problems that most likely have a common origin.
-In both cases we are required to analytically continue relatively far from where the amplitudes are constrained, which is over a limited section of the real energy axis mainly above threshold.
+The inability of even large numbers of high-precision lattice QCD energy levels to uniquely pin down the σ pole location, and also to determine the location of Adler zeroes in the I = 0 and I = 2 S-wave amplitudes, are problems that most likely have a common origin.
+In both cases, we are required to analytically continue relatively far from where the amplitudes are constrained, which is over a limited section of the real energy axis mainly above threshold.

-We propose that a solution is to apply additional theoretical constraints onto the amplitudes.
-In particular, the behavior of any fixed isospin partial-wave amplitude for s < 0 is controlled by partial waves in all isospins by virtue of $crossing\ symmetry$, and dispersion relations allow us to make practical use of this symmetry, while also ensuring good analytic properties of the amplitudes.
+We propose that a solution is to apply additional theoretical constraints to the amplitudes.
+In particular, the behavior of any fixed isospin partial-wave amplitude for s < 0 is controlled by partial waves in all isospins by virtue of crossing symmetry, and dispersion relations allow us to make practical use of this symmetry, while also ensuring good analytic properties of the amplitudes.
 Since we have computed amplitudes with all isospins on the same lattices in this paper, we can envisage applying a dispersion relation analysis approach to more accurately constrain partial-wave amplitudes.
 We are pursuing such an approach, and a publication is in preparation.